sefeoglu/eu-ai-act-ontology/README.md

 ![Project architecture](figures/project_architecture.svg)

 Source diagram: [figures/project_architecture.md](figures/project_architecture.md)
-## TODOs for v0.2
-- 1. Distributed ontology generation based on chapters.
-- 2. Merge local ontologies and generate a global ontology.
-- 3. This distributed architecture will resolve the context window limitation of LLMs as well.

 This repository contains a proof-of-concept pipeline for building an ontology from the EU AI Act with a memory-based MCP architecture.
 The project combines: